realm/realm-inventory/README.md

 ### Realm Mobile Platform

-This application demonstrates features of the [Realm Mobile Platform](http://lrealm.io) and needs to have a working instance of the Realm Object Server available to make tasks, and other data avalable between instances of the Fieldwork app.
-The Realm Mobile Platform can be downloaded from [Realm Mobile Platform](http://realm.io) and exists in two forms, a ready-to-run macOS version of the server, and a Linux version that runs on RHEL/CentOS versions 6/7 and Ununtu as well as several Amazon AMIs and Digital Ocean Droplets.
+This application demonstrates features of the [Realm Mobile Platform](http://lrealm.io) and needs to have a working instance of the Realm Object Server available to make tasks, and other data available between instances of the Fieldwork app.
+The Realm Mobile Platform can be downloaded from [Realm Mobile Platform](http://realm.io) and exists in two forms, a ready-to-run macOS version of the server, and a Linux version that runs on RHEL/CentOS versions 6/7 and Ubuntu as well as several Amazon AMIs and Digital Ocean Droplets.
 The macOS version can be run with the Fieldwork right out of the box; the Linux version will require access to a Linux server.

 ### 3rd Party Modules